geofflamrock/stack/README.md

   stack branch remove [options]

 Options:
   --working-dir              The path to the directory containing the git repository.
 Defaults to the current directory.
   --verbose                  Show verbose output.
   -s, --stack                The name of the stack.
   -b, --branch               The name of the branch.
   -y, --yes                  Confirm the command without prompting.
+  --remove-children          Remove children branches.
+  --move-children-to-parent  Move children branches to the parent branch.
   -?, -h, --help             Show help and usage information
 ```

 ### Remote commands <!-- omit from toc -->